One moment, your desk before you, another, a particularly fickle something. It whisks you aloft.

 I withdrew my knees from the moist reaches of the ground and bid the cat adieu.
 An Evening Sigh.

-lewsyloosie asked: Why "Timely Alex"?
+lewsyloosie said: Why "Timely Alex"?

 Perhaps a thought need be directed at how one defines oneself.
 Some announce themselves by their trade, others by their spoils.
 Neither one nor the other seemed fit to show what best defines this personality.
 What else then?